norbertvolf/search-index/README.md

 Index is saved to `.local` directory in the project root.
 Index file is "array" of int32 values which contains the byte offset of the beginning of each line in the input file.

+## Possible improvements

+- Fix bug
+- Write unit tests
+- Add API comments to the code
+- Somehow compress the index file
+- Increase performance of index creating by multithreading (workers) for computing positions
+- Increase offset size to 64 bit integer